MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ns-sidebandaudio-_sidebandaudio_mute_params.md

 0 based index indicating the Endpoint on device.

 ### -field Immediate
-Indicates whether IOCTL current value is requested or IRP should complete upon next change in value
+Indicates whether IOCTL current value is requested or IRP should complete upon next change in value.

 ### -field Channel
 TBD